Top 20 Washington USA Events and Festivals

-Explore this selection of the top annual events and festivals, fairs and celebrations (listed in calendar priority) in Washington State.
+This is a shortlist of the top 20 annual events and festivals, fairs and celebrations (listed in calendar priority) in Washington.

 Seattle Boat Show

 An event that takes place both indoors and outdoors on South Lake Union, and considered to be the largest boat show on the northwestern coast of the USA, the Seattle Boat Show includes more than 1,000 recreational watercraft, seminars and the latest accessories indoors at CenturyLink Field, as well as all sorts of attractions afloat on South Lake Union.

 For more information about the Seattle Boat Show visit:

 Labelled by CNN as one of the "Five places to get your green on", the Seattle St Patrick's Day Celebration is the largest and oldest St Patrick’s Day celebration in the Northwest USA.
 Attracting well over 30,000 spectators each year, the route of the parade – the high-point of Seattle's Irish Week festivities – is marked out by Irish revelers with a mile-long green strip.
 Just as popular as the parade is the Irish Festival showcasing Irish films, Celtic handicrafts, non-stop Irish music, Irish language workshops and performances by champion local step-dancers.